-As Oconee County's road system has long been able to provide easy access to most areas of the county, the major focus of local roadwork is maintenance of the existing routes.
+As Oconee County's road system has long been able to provide easy access to most areas of the county, the main focus of local roadwork is on maintenance of the existing routes.
 Given the current rate of population growth and development, however, this will likely have to change in the near future, for main thoroughfares are already becoming seriously overtaxed during peak periods.
 Such is the case of the U.S. 76/123 corridor, which in recent years has become the primary transportation artery for a large portion of the area's development.
-Other areas are currently experiencing the side effects of development, or will soon be.
+Other areas, as well, are either currently experiencing the side effects of development, or will soon be.
 Among these are: